Jewellery Making Glossary

-A handy guide and explanation to everything from jump rings to silversmithing tools and techniques.
+A handy guide to everything from jump rings, silversmithing, tools to techniques

 Accent gold - An extra special product that allows you to add accents of 24K gold to your metal clay, fine silver or sterling silver designs.

 Bail - A component that allows you to hang pendants or charms from a necklace.
 You can also use a jump ring as a type of bail.

 Bead - A polished gemstone with a hole drilled all the way through.
 For stringing on necklaces, bracelets or earrings.

 Bead tips - A great way of attaching thread to findings when making a beaded necklace.
 Simply pass your thread through the hole in the cup and then knot it and add a dab of glue so that it stays in place.

 Bell cap - A metal cap that can be glued to the top of a bead or crystal to make it into a pendant.